HenkBoxma/rigi-viewer-web/README.md

 - `onPublishSignatures`
   - This is called whenever Rigi has detected localizable strings in the current preview.
 It passes an array with signatures (no duplicates) as parameter.
    - At this point, the client may call `translateMany` to change all translations in the preview with the values currently stored in the translation tool.
+- `onScreenshotFinished`
+  - This is called after screenshot upload finished

 ## How to run the sample application

 ### Prerequisites